Skip to content

 INSERT / UPDATE / DELETE

 Syntra ODBC supports write operations that go directly to QuickBooks Desktop via the COM SDK.
 Unlike read queries that hit the local cache, all writes are executed against QuickBooks in real time.
-Write access requires the Pro plan.
+INSERT, UPDATE, and DELETE are available on every paid plan (Standard and Pro).
+Voiding a transaction via CALL qb_void(...) is a Pro-only feature — see the pricing page for the full plan matrix.

 Every writable entity has either a list_id (for list-backed records like customers, vendors, items, accounts) or a txn_id (for transactions like invoices, bills, journal entries).
 UPDATE and DELETE operations identify records by these primary keys.